thachoden/SIT725_ProjectT3/README.md

 docker exec -it GoPick-application sh
 ```

-Inside the container, run the seed script to populate initial data:
+Inside the container, ensure you are on the app folder, run the seed script to populate initial data:

 ```bash
 node config/seed.js